 - Pour into a bowl and sprinkle with salt, herbs, or even a little melted butter.

-- Cheese: fresh grated parmesan, cheddar, or mozzarella will be delicious.
+- Cheese: freshly grated parmesan, cheddar, or mozzarella will be delicious.

 - Garlic powder

-- Dried herbs like oregano, sage, rosemary, basil.
+- Dried herbs like oregano, sage, rosemary, or basil.

 - Melted butter